automex/amex-license-plate-formatter-php/readme.md

 Country-specific methods may also be available.
 Please check the code of the specific class to get the complete picture.

 Please note that this library does not check if a license plate actually exists, nor does it exclude combinations that aren't allowed.

+# License

+The code and the documentation are released under the [LPGLv2.1 License](https://github.com/automex/amex-license-plate-formatter-php/blob/main/LICENSE).